 The ingredient list for this recipe may seem long, but I promise they are all necessary to create the best flavor you could ask for.
 The best thing is you likely have most of these basic ingredients in your spice cabinet.
 For full recipe details on how to make this creamy soup, including ingredients and measurements, see the printable recipe card down below.
 Here is step by step what you can expect when making this recipe:

 Saute Onion + Garlic

-Heat a large pot over medium heat and spray with nonstick cooking spray.
-Melt butter and saute onion to lightly brown, about 5 minutes.
+Heat a large saucepan over medium heat and spray with nonstick cooking spray.
+Melt salted butter and sauté onion to lightly brown, about 5 minutes.
 Add in garlic and squash.
 Cook another 4 minutes.